nmalservet/php-requirements-checker/README.md

 Then, run the command "composer update".
 Composer will install the library into your "vendor" folder probably.

-You need to call the script from your installation.
-Open a file, for example my-checker.php then include the script require(__DIR__ . '/../vendor/nmalservet/php-requirements-checker/php-requirements-checker.php');
+You need to create your own configuration and call the script from your installation.
+First copy the file my-requirements.php into your folder, for example "my-own-requirements.php".
+ Open a file, for example my-checker.php then include the configuration file and the script include ('my-own-requirements.php');
+require(__DIR__ . '/../vendor/nmalservet/php-requirements-checker/php-requirements-checker.php');

 So to check if your requirements are installed, you need to use this url: